Ahammedjaleel/powerbi-projects-portfolio/employee-performance-attrition-analysis/README.md

 ---
-## 🧵 Storytelling Through Data-Employee Engagement & Satisfaction Dashboard
+## 🧵 Storytelling Through -Employee Engagement & Satisfaction Report

-## 📊 Dashboard Overview: Understanding the Employee Engagement & Satisfaction
 <img width="150" height="90" alt="image" src="https://github.com/user-attachments/assets/5ba30063-3778-4934-9da2-287583acd2ed" />
 This dashboard offers a detailed analysis of how employees are feeling, performing, and where talent is being sourced.
 It helps identify which employee groups are thriving and highlights areas that may require improvement.